-If Recuva isn't already downloaded and installed, download the portable version to another partition, or a flash drive.
+This page was originally written to assist users of Piriform's Recuva, but most of what is here will apply to any recovery software.
+If Recuva isn't already downloaded and installed, download the portable version to another partition, or a flash drive, to avoid overwriting deleted data.
 Opening Recuva allocates and then deletes a zero-byte file called SomeRandomTmpFile in Recuva's program folder.
 If that program folder is on the drive being recovered from, then at least one deleted file record in the MFT will have been overwritten and lost forever.
 Launching Recuva for the first time also writes a prefetch file (and whatever else Windows decides) overwriting both MFT entries and clusters, so Recuva by itself is to some extent destructive.

 FAT is a file system developed by Microsoft and commonly used in SD Cards and flash drives of any manufacture.